VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 In the contextual bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.

-We will use the term "policy" many times in this tutorial.
+We use the term "policy" many times in this tutorial.
 For those new to RL, let's try to understand the distinction between _model_ and _policy_.
 In essence "policy" for RL is roughly equivalent to "model".
 The word "model", as used in machine learning essentially means "learned function".
 When someone says "policy", it is more specific than "model", because it indicates this is a model that acts in the world.

 In Contextual Bandits, the contexts and actions are usually represented as feature vectors. _APP_ chooses actions by applying a policy _π_ that takes a context as input and returns an action.
 The goal is to find a policy that maximizes average reward over a sequence of interactions.